The Solopreneur's Guide to Gitea + Portainer Auto-deployments

-Enough chit-chat from my pedestal yapping about personal opinions, let's get to the main goodies.
-As you could have guessed, I host my own git server via Gitea on my server.
-The high-level configuration is Cloudflare + Caddy + Gitea (or other services like Portainer).
-I was previously using DigitalOcean for hosting, but with the new year upon and a fresh pep in my step, I am going to be vibe coding a couple different Minimum Lovable Products (MLP) to test with the public and hope one of my ideas provides enough value that people want to pay me money to use the service.
-As a solopreneur, I want to keep my costs down while I try to build and grow a product/brand.
-No better way to save some money than to self-host my own websites and hope we run into scaling limits in the future!
+Hosting your own server is a great way to maintain control over your most personal data.
+I'm going to walk through a high-level configuration using Cloudflare + Caddy + Gitea, with Portainer orchestrating everything underneath.
+I was previously using DigitalOcean for hosting, but with the new year upon me and a fresh pep in my step, I am going to be vibe coding a couple of different Minimum Lovable Products (MLPs) to test with the public — and I'm hoping one of my ideas provides enough value that people actually want to pay me money to use it.
+As a solopreneur, keeping costs down while building and growing a product is the name of the game.
+No better way to save money than to self-host your own infrastructure and cross your fingers that you run into scaling limits someday because that means something is actually working.

-I'm assuming you already have Portainer installed on your machine, so we're going to go ahead and create a new stack in Portainer for our Caddy (reverse proxy) instance:
+I'm assuming you already have Portainer installed on your machine, so let's go ahead and create a new stack in Portainer for our Caddy reverse proxy instance.

 Create Caddy stack in Portainer: